pinterest/gestalt/docs/markdown/ios/listaction.md

 ## Writing
 - Use short, meaningful labels that succinctly describe the purpose of each item
 - Avoid truncation.
-If your copy is longer than 3 lines, consider revising the content.
+If your copy is longer than three lines, consider revising the text.
-- For headings use nouns or short phrases with title-style capitalization, and don’t use punctuation.
+- For headings use nouns or short phrases with title-style capitalization, and don't use punctuation.

 ## Localization
 Be sure to localize the ListAction text.
-Note that localization can lengthen text by 20 to 30 percent.
+Note that localization can lengthen text by 20 to 30%.
 <br/>
 <ImgContainer padding="standard" src="https://i.pinimg.com/originals/92/a5/8b/92a58b2f91f0c3bf74c6c3bfb06f19a9.png" alt="A ListAction example reversed to reflect the location."/>